 How to Prepare for Interview.

-You will be notified through UCAS - Teacher Training of the date which you have been called for interview.
-Cardiff Met will also send you a letter and email to let you know the details of the interview day.
+You will be notified through UCAS of the date which you have been called for interview.
+Cardiff Met will also send you an email to let you know the details of the interview day.

-You will be notified through UCAS - Teacher Training and Cardiff Met on the outcome of your interview.
+You will be notified through UCAS and directly from Cardiff Met on the outcome of your interview.

-Following your interview, you will be notified of a decision via UCAS Teacher Training and Cardiff Met will also send you a letter.
+Following your interview, you will be notified of a decision via UCAS and Cardiff Met will also send you a letter detailing your offer conditions.

 If you are still studying for your first degree, the offer will be conditional on you gaining the